TuckerMoses/HackMIT/README.md

 # WebShelf
-Your virtual nook for the new era of digital media 🤩📖
+Your virtual nook for the new era of digital media 🤩📖 WebShelf aims to link communities together one annotation at a time.
+Social first, smooth as Twitter, and seamlessly integrated into knowledge management tools.
+WebShelf is your personal file system for web content with the functionality of modern social media.

 ### Demos